igrgurina/multicloud_rewriter/README.md

 );
 ```

+#### Notes
+Be sure to change database credentials in [model.json] to correct values for your MySQL server and databases.

 ### Application setup
-This project was developed using IntelliJ IDEA editor and is using Apache Maven for dependency management.
+This project was developed using an IntelliJ IDEA editor and is using an Apache Maven for dependency management.

-Pull the project to your disk locally and open it as Maven project in editor of your choice.
+Pull the project to your disk locally and open it as a Maven project in the editor of your choice.

 Maven should pull all the dependencies automatically if you're using IntelliJ IDEA.
-If that's the case, you're ready to go. `Application` module has `main()` method, just run it.
+If that's the case, you're ready to go. `Application` module has `main()` method in it, just run it.

 ## Additional information
 ### How it works?